ResFox/demov2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎮 About GameX
+## 🎮 About Pandora's Box

-GameX represents the pinnacle of modern gaming website design, combining cutting-edge web technologies with stunning visual aesthetics.
-Built for the gaming community, by developers who understand what gamers want.
+Pandora's Box represents the pinnacle of premium gaming tools and cheats, combining cutting-edge web technologies with stunning visual aesthetics.
+Built for serious gamers who demand competitive advantage and professional-quality gaming enhancements.

 ---